Michael N. Sohn

 - Approved $60 billion acquisition of Aventis by Sanofi

-- Chambers USA: America’s Leading Lawyers for Business where he is recognized as a “deeply experienced lawyer and valuable source of guidance to clients.”
+- “[D]eeply experienced lawyer and valuable source of guidance to clients”

-- Chambers Global: The World’s Leading Lawyers for Business where he is recognized for having a “wealth of experience in the antitrust field, and a towering reputation amongst his peers”
+- “[W]ealth of experience in the antitrust field, and a towering reputation amongst his peers”

-Mr. Sohn was named “Lawyer of the Year” in Washington DC Administrative/Regulatory Law and Washington DC Litigation – Mergers & Acquisitions by 2012 Best Lawyers.
+- U.S. News Best Lawyers – “Lawyer of the Year,” Washington DC Administrative/Regulatory Law, and Litigation – Mergers & Acquisitions, 2012

 - “Pricing of Differentiated Products in the 2010 Horizontal Merger Guidelines: Some Unanswered Questions,” Fordham Competition Law Institute Annual Conference (2010)